A must-see attraction while in Cusco.

 Plaza de Armas

-Located in the center of Cusco, Plaza de Armas is one of the most amazing wonders in the world, surrounded by the Cathedral, the Triumph Church, Compania de Jesus Church, and amazing colonial buildings with Inca foundations.
+Located in the center of Cusco, Plaza de Armas is one of the most amazing wonders in the world, surrounded by the Cathedral, the Triumph Church, Compania de Jesus Church, and impressive colonial buildings with Inca foundations.

 Hatun Rumiyoc Street: